Dukt-Hosting/dukt-bot/README.md

 # dukt-bot
-A simple management bot built using voxelbotutils
+A simple management bot built using discord.js